Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

  	a. write data

-   `hadoop jar ./share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-3.0.0-alpha2-SNAPSHOT-tests.jar TestDFSIO –write –nrFiles 5 –size 5MB`
+	`hadoop jar ./share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-2.6.0-cdh5.10.1-tests.jar TestDFSIO –write –nrFiles 5 –size 5MB`

  	b. read data

-`hadoop jar ./share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-3.0.0-alpha2-SNAPSHOT-tests.jar TestDFSIO –read`
+	`hadoop jar ./share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-2.6.0-cdh5.10.1-tests.jar TestDFSIO –read`

-   You may want to replace the jar with the version used in the CDH.
+   You may want to replace the jar with the version used in your CDH.
 After the read data opertion, if all the data files are listed on SSM web UI page "hot files" table, then the integration works very well.

 SSM Configuration
 ---------------------------------------------------------------------------------